 Pleasure Fishing Rules:

 1. Keep nets are only allowed in official matches

-2. Bait & tackle rules apply as per match rules, with exception that floating baits and bread may be used as long as it does not interfere with other anglers fishing.
-Please take extra care when there are waterbirds in the area.
+2. Bait & tackle rules apply as per match rules, with exception that floating baits and bread may be used as long as it does not interfere with another anglers fishing.
+Please take extra care when there are water birds in the area.

 3. Surface fishing with controllers is allowed.